 Justin M. Philpott

-Justin Philpott focuses his practice on patent prosecution, litigation, diligence, transactions, and opinion counseling.
-During his more than 15-year career in intellectual property law, he has examined, prosecuted, acquired, licensed, and litigated countless patents.
-He regularly merges technical and legal analyses in a wide range of complex electrical and computer arts such as mobile phones, digital televisions and HDTV coding, semiconductors, liquid crystal displays, and digital still cameras.
+Justin Philpott’s practice includes patent prosecution, litigation, post-issuance review, diligence, transactions, and opinion counseling.
+Justin serves as co-chair of the firm’s PTAB Litigation Committee.
+During his more than 17-year career in intellectual property law, he has examined, drafted, prosecuted, acquired, licensed, and litigated countless patents.
+Justin regularly merges technical and legal analyses in complex electrical and computer arts, such as LTE and 5G wireless communications, MPEG video compression, and HDTV coding and transmission.

-Justin has been named as an Illinois Super Lawyers Rising Star in 2018.
+Justin has been named as an Illinois Super Lawyers Rising Star in 2018 and 2019.
 The Rising Star list represents the top 2.5 percent of attorneys in each state.

 As a former U.S. patent examiner, Justin brings a unique perspective to patent drafting, prosecution, and analysis.
 At the U.S. Patent and Trademark Office, he examined and conducted searches for hundreds of patent and PCT applications in multiplex communications.
 Justin’s patent analysis and prosecution experience complements and informs his litigation and transactional matters, and vice versa, offering “big picture” views for cohesive and strong IP protection.